Music Degrees & Programs: Graduate

 To enter a graduate music degree program, prospective students must meet the admissions requirements of both the Graduate School and the Department of Music & Dance.
 The Graduate School Admissions Office is located at Room 530 in Goodell Hall, (413) 545-0722.
 While applications, transcripts and letters of recommendation must be submitted to the Graduate School, all supporting materials relating to music, such as CD's, scores or research papers, should be sent to the Music & Dance Department.

-The Graduate Music Student Handbook gives details about Admission, Auditions, Graduate Assistantships and other financial aid, placement exams, jury, thesis and language requirements and many other topics.
+The Graduate Music Student Handbook (under revision) gives details about Admission, Auditions, Graduate Assistantships and other financial aid, placement exams, jury, thesis and language requirements and many other topics.
 Also see below for Diagnostic Exams in Theory & History, a List of Instruments/Voice offered, and Accreditation details.

 Another important document to consult: Graduate Course Guide 2017-18.

 Graduate Program Director

 Phone: 413-545-0521, e-mail: firstname.lastname@example.org

 - Conducting: (For both MM in Conducting & MM in Music Education with Conducting Emphasis)

 - Wind Conducting: Prof. Matthew Westgate, email@example.com, 413-545-6056